lebpac/lebpac.github.io/lunch.md

 Please note cutlery is not provided; ensure your child brings their own if needed.

-### New for this school year
+### Ordering tips

-- MunchaLunch will be open to place, change, or cancel orders throughout the entire term.
+- You'll be asked to choose one repeating order for the term
-- Each lunch day's orders will close **five days before**; for example, for the pizza lunch on Oct 9, ordering will close at 11:59 pm on Oct 4.
+- You can then change or cancel orders anytime before they close
-- During your initial purchase, you will be asked to choose one repeating order for your child for the term.
-If your child changes their mind, adjustments can be made anytime before that order closes.
+- Each lunch day's orders will close **five days before**

 ---